Kwita Izina Boosts Rwanda’s Tourism

 Some people are ignorant of this fact and that’s why sometimes you see people throwing harmful products through bus windows.
 We have to educate people, especially the young ones, to love and conserve the environment.
 If they continue to destroy it, how will Rwanda survive?

-The single East African tourist visa means that Rwanda has to compete with Uganda and Kenya?
+Does the single East African tourist visa mean that Rwanda has to compete with Uganda and Kenya?
 What can Rwanda do to stay a step ahead?